rt-net/raspimouse_ros2_examples/Examples.en.md

 $ ros2 launch raspimouse_ros2_examples direction_controller.launch.py
 ```

-Then, press SW0 ~ SW2 to change the control mode as follows:
+Then, press SW0–SW2 to change the control mode as follows:

-- SW0: Calibrate the gyroscope bias and reset the Raspberry Pi Mouse's heading angle to 0 rad.
+- SW0: Calibrate the gyroscope bias and reset the Raspberry Pi Mouse's heading angle to `0`[rad].
-- SW1: Start direction control to keep the heading angle at 0 rad.
+- SW1: Start direction control to keep the heading angle at `0`[rad].
-  - Press SW0 ~ SW2 or tilt the body sideways to terminate the control.
+  - Press SW0–SW2 or tilt the body sideways to terminate the control.
-- SW2: Start direction control to change the heading angle between -π and π rad.
+- SW2: Start direction control to change the heading angle between `-π` and `π`[rad].
-  - Press SW0 ~ SW2 or tilt the body sideways to terminate the control.
+  - Press SW0–SW2 or tilt the body sideways to terminate the control.

 > [!NOTE]
 > The IMU might not be connected correctly.